+91 7400293868 ip@gvlegalservices.com

 Key Points on Partial Priority:

-- Generic "OR" Claims: A generic "OR" claim is one that covers alternatives or a broad range of subject matter.
+• Generic "OR" Claims: A generic "OR" claim is one that covers alternatives or a broad range of subject matter.
+Under certain conditions, partial priority can be claimed for those parts of the claim that are disclosed in the priority document, while the remainder of the claim is not entitled to the earlier priority.

-- Direct and Unambiguous Disclosure: The subject matter that benefits from partial priority must have been disclosed directly or at least implicitly and unambiguously in the priority document.
+• Direct and Unambiguous Disclosure: The subject matter that benefits from partial priority must have been disclosed directly or at least implicitly and unambiguously in the priority document.
+For example, if a priority document discloses a specific composition, and the new application claims a broader composition (but includes the specific one as an alternative), the specific composition can claim partial priority from the earlier application.

 3. Mosaic Priority and Limitations